CTurt/FreeDVDBoot/README.md

 ## Troubleshooting - please read if the above didn't work
 Disc doesn't spin on slim console - press the lid down hard to ensure the sensors detect that the lid is closed.

 PS2 says "unable to read disc" - this doesn't seem to be a problem with the exploit, but just that your DVD laser might not work, or at least can't read the disc you burned.
-Please try a regular DVD video first, or DVD game to ensure one of those works.
+Please try a regular DVD video first, or DVD game (not CD game) to ensure one of those works.
+In fact, playing a real DVD video can recalibrate your laser and cause burned discs to work as [commented here](https://github.com/CTurt/FreeDVDBoot/issues/27).
 If that works, make sure you are finalising your disc when burning, use a low write speed, and I recommend using DVD-R instead of any other type of DVD as those put more strain on the laser.

-PS2 enters black screen - if your PS2 DVD laser is really worn out, or you are using something difficult to read like DVD+RW burned on high speed, it might take some time before uLaunchELF actually starts.
+PS2 enters black screen - if your PS2 DVD laser is really worn out, or you are using something difficult to read like DVD+RW burned on high speed, with a dusty disc, it might take some time before uLaunchELF actually starts.
 Please try waiting 3 minutes or so, per [this comment](https://github.com/CTurt/FreeDVDBoot/issues/3#issuecomment-651337741).

+PS2 detects the disc as "PlayStation 2 disc" instead of "DVD Video" in the browser - Your PS2 has a modchip which is incorrectly preventing you from booting the DVD player.
+You do not need this exploit for a console with a modchip.

+Try unplugging your controller, and plugging it back in.
+Apparently [that solved the issue for this user](https://github.com/CTurt/FreeDVDBoot/issues/103).

+Try removing all memory cards.
+Apparently [that solved the issue for this user](https://github.com/CTurt/FreeDVDBoot/issues/3#issuecomment-651970564).

 Also try cleaning the disc to remove dust, and try verifying the burn on PC.

-Try setting your console language to English, as that affects some versions of the exploit, and English language is the only one I tested.
+If all else fails, you can try using the prebuilt ISO specifically for your version instead of the hybrid image.
+I have had reports of people claiming that [the hybrid image doesn't work, whilst 3.11 does for them](https://github.com/CTurt/FreeDVDBoot/issues/13).
+I have also heard from some people that [the hybrid works for them, whilst the 3.10 image doesn't work for them](https://github.com/CTurt/FreeDVDBoot/issues/48).
+I have also had people claiming that [the exact same image both works and doesn't work for them](https://github.com/CTurt/FreeDVDBoot/issues/10#issuecomment-651739012), so who knows how accurate these reports are...

 ## Custom disc setup
 If you intend to make your own image containing additional homebrew / modified initial loader, please read on.
 Step 1 is the same; identify your firmware version.